RxSwiftCommunity/RxReachability/README.md

 ## License

-MarkdownKit is available under the MIT license.
+RxReachability is available under the MIT license.
 See the LICENSE file for more info.